-Mark is a philosopher who has written 16 books and is currently Professor of Philosopher at The University of Miami.
+Mark is a philosopher who has written 16 books to date, and is currently Professor of Philosopher at The University of Miami.
 This book differs from most running books in that it is not a training manual, nor is it some self-hyped running guru talking about his thoughts like they mean something.
 No, this is a proper philosophical study into running that is well researched, studied and written.

 In one section of the book Mark looks at why he runs, and discusses the idea of intrinsic and instrumental value.

 To massively simplify it, instrumental value is the idea that a pursuit only has value due to the things that you will gain from doing it.
 If I do A, it will enable me to do B, therefore A has value.
 The value itself is not derived from A, but in the knock-on effects from doing it.
 However, this sort of instrumental value can be quite hollow and ‘A’ quickly turns into work.

 Intrinsic value on the other hand, is something that has value for its own sake.
 We derive joy and meaning simply from the doing of something, not from the perceived outcome.
 It is said that the only way to truly enjoy life is to find the intrinsic value in it.

 To relate this to lifting: the value in training comes from the things it will enable you to do; the weights it will enable you to lift.
 For example, the value of a 3-month training plan comes from the 5kg PB you should hit at the end of it.